-Intellectuals are a political concept and a relatively independent The social class will exist for a certain period of time, and will eventually disappear with the rapid development of productivity and the disappearance of differences between workers and farmers, between urban and rural areas, between mental work and manual work.
+Intellectuals are a political concept and relatively independent The social class will exist for a certain period of time, and will eventually disappear with the rapid development of productivity and the disappearance of differences between workers and farmers, between urban and rural areas, and between mental work and manual work.

 Actually, what kind of people are considered intellectuals in modern society?
 This question is very good.
 In the old days, as long as these people who had missed reading and worked out were called intellectuals, there is also a kind of intellectuals, are I was admitted to the university during the first year of the college entrance examination, and now I am assigned a job.

 Actually, in my opinion, this is not called an intellectual.
 This is just a college student and already has something.
-Is it true that even those who have gone to college are intellectuals, then there are many intellectuals in today's society.
+Is it true that even those who have gone to college are intellectuals, then there are many intellectuals in today's society?

 I think that among them, intellectuals are those who can fully understand the knowledge they have learned.
 Such talents are called intellectuals instead of going to university for several years.
 These are called intellectuals, and they are not intellectuals.

 So, this intellectual is not so easy to reach.
 It is the knowledge that a person has stored, the knowledge that he has thoroughly studied, and such talents can become intellectuals, rather than those who just squeeze these things into them.

 The people in their minds are called intellectuals.
 These are just students, not intellectuals.
 Intellectuals have thoroughly studied these things and applied them in their lives.
 Basically, these intellectuals can master this knowledge skillfully in life.
 They can basically use these skills in every bit of their life.